 If you have chicks and you’re looking for brooder advice or you have a broody hen you should read this article from Fresh Eggs Daily.

-Existing dynamics are a consideration in mixed chicken flocks
+Existing dynamics can change in mixed chicken flocks

-Here’s my top ten list for your toolkit before you try a mixed chicken flock in your coop!
+Top ten list before you try a mixed chicken flock in your coop!